lzim/teampsd/mtl_facilitate_workgroup/checklists/inter_session_checklist.md

 s7 | **Test a Dynamic Hypothesis** | Test the Dynamic Hypothesis for the Base Case and Write up the Findings and Decisions s8 | **Compare Alternatives** | Test Dynamic Hypothesis for an alternative and write up the comparison against the Basecase in Findings and Decisions.

-## s9-12 - Use C.F.B.T.
-Systems Thinking and plan for future team learning needs. [systems thinking]
+### Sesson 9-12 - Use C.F.B.T.
+Systems Thinking and plan for future team learning needs and ready team to implement a tested change in the real world. [systems thinking]
 - Review the targeted next level of systems thinking for the team based on their question, hypothesis, findings and decisions boxes for that session.
 - We want to further the systems thinking skills of the team with each session, specifically these four C.F.B.T. attributes: